cjerzak/LinkOrgs-software/README.md

 ## Improvements & Future Development Plan
 We're always looking to improve the software in terms of ease-of-use and its capabilities.
 If you have any suggestions/feedback, or need further assistance in getting the package working for your analysis, please email <connor.jerzak@gmail.com>.

-In the future, we will be expanding the number of language models used in the machine learning arm of the main matching function.
-We will also be expanding the merge capabilities (currently, we only allow inner joins [equivalent to setting `all = F` in the `merge` function from base `R`]; future releases will allow more complex inner, left, right, and outer joins).
+In future releases, we will be expanding the merge capabilities (currently, we only allow inner joins [equivalent to setting `all = F` in the `merge` function from base `R`]; future releases will allow more complex inner, left, right, and outer joins).

 ## Acknowledgments
 We thank [Beniamino Green](https://beniamino.org/about/), [Kosuke Imai](https://imai.fas.harvard.edu/),